raviolli77/understandIngRelationalDatabases/OLAP.md

 ![alt-text](https://www.tutorialspoint.com/dwh/images/data_cube3d.jpg)

-So we create a 3-D table or data cude for this new query which makes more intuitive sense than the previous image:
+So we create a 3-D table or **Data Cube** for this new query which makes more intuitive sense than the previous image:

 ![alt-title](https://www.tutorialspoint.com/dwh/images/data_cube3d1.jpg)